 - Reviews and complaints on trusted online platforms like Better Business Bureau (BBB)

 I hope that by now, you are aware of the very high-level aspects of annuities and how they work.
 There is no “perfect” annuity that can be suggested to a set of investors.
 Each individual has different goals, and the perfect annuity for each investor varies.
 You first need to identify your primary goal, and then you can customize your policy by choosing suitable interest crediting strategies and riders.
+See The Pros and Cons of Annuities for more information.
 Below is a simple table where I have tried to summarize the whole article.

 Types of Annuities